Skip to content

 />

-• Do not collect click events for a certain component
+• Do not collect the click event of a certain component

-Can be set by adding the ft-enable-track custom parameter, setting its value to false
+Can be set by adding the ft-enable-track custom parameter, set value to false

 <Button title="Action Click"